 ISyE's faculty and staff members strive to provide a world-class educational experience for the Stewart School's undergraduate and graduate students, and to forge long-lasting relationships with ISyE alumni and industry partners.
 If you have benefited from a connection with an ISyE faculty or staff member, feel free to take a moment to send a thank-you note to that person via this web form.

 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Dr. Bartholdi teaches supply chain issues, primarily warehousing, at both the undergraduate and graduate levels and in SCL's professional education program.
-His research centers on problems in warehousing and distribution, but he reserves some time to pursue wider-ranging interests, including mechanics, politics, computer science, geography, and biology.
-Dr. Bartholdi was named a "Presidential Young Investigator" by the National Science Foundation for 1984-1989.
-His research work has been supported by the Defense Logistics Agency, the Office of Naval Research, and the Air Force Office of Scientific Research, among others.
+Bartholdi taught supply chain issues and primarily warehousing at both the undergraduate and graduate levels and in SCL's professional education program.
+His research centered on problems in warehousing and distribution, but he reserved some time to pursue wider-ranging interests, including mechanics, politics, computer science, geography, and biology.
+Bartholdi was named a "Presidential Young Investigator" by the National Science Foundation for 1984-1989.
+His research work was supported by the Defense Logistics Agency, the Office of Naval Research, and the Air Force Office of Scientific Research, among others.